‘No deal with Iran except unconditional surrender,’ Trump says

 “After that, and the selection of a GREAT & ACCEPTABLE Leader(s), we, and many of our wonderful and very brave allies and partners, will work tirelessly to bring Iran back from the brink of destruction, making it economically bigger, better, and stronger than ever before.”

-Iranian President Masoud Pezeshkian had said earlier that some countries are engaging mediation efforts to end the war, stressing that Iran is committed to peace in the region but prepared to defend itself.
+Iranian President Masoud Pezeshkian had said earlier that some countries are engaging in mediation efforts to end the war, emphasising that Iran is committed to peace in the region but prepared to defend itself.

 “Mediation should address those who underestimated the Iranian people and ignited this conflict,” Pezeshkian said in a social media statement.

-The conflict has spread across the Middle East, igniting Iranian attacks across the Gulf and a war between Hezbollah and Israel resulting in a mass displacement crisis in Lebanon.
+The conflict has spread across the Middle East, igniting Iranian attacks across the Gulf and a war between Hezbollah and Israel, resulting in a mass displacement crisis in Lebanon.

 Iran has been launching missiles and drones at Israel and US interests and assets across the region.
-Iranian forces have also targeted energy and civilian infrastructure in Gulf countries, straining ties with the Arab World.
+Iranian forces have also targeted energy and civilian infrastructure in Gulf countries, straining ties with the Arab world.

-The violence, which saw Iran largely succeed in closing down the Strait of Hormuz, has sent oil prices soaring across the world.
+The violence, which saw Iran largely succeed in closing down the Strait of Hormuz, has sent oil prices soaring globally.

 Iranian officials have expressed defiance since the start of the war, stressing that they are ready for a long conflict and prepared to fend off a US ground invasion should it occur.